 Menthol and camphor are superstars of the naturally-sourced pain relief world.
 Research published in the International Journal of Sports Physical Therapy has proven that topical menthol-based analgesic decreased perceived discomfort.
 Similarly, camphor has been proven effective in offering cooling and heating relief.
 They can be easily implemented into a cream, ointment, or oil; which makes them a popular ingredient in over the counter remedies.
 But many over the counter products combine them with harsh chemicals.

 But CBD CLINIC™️ offers another solution that will make natural-oriented practitioners and clients feel more comfortable using the products long-term.
-Our creams, ointments, sticks, and oils combine the active ingredients, menthol and camphor, with essential oils that enhance the cooling and heating sensation like peppermint, eucalyptus, and clove oil.
-All of this is combined with natural emollients including CBD hemp oil or extract, jojoba seed oil, beeswax, and other nourishing ingredients.
+Our creams, ointments, sticks, and oils combine the active ingredients, menthol and camphor, with essential oils that provide skin nourishing benefits and calming scents like peppermint, eucalyptus, and clove oil.
+All of this is combined with natural emollients including skin conditioning CBD hemp oil or extract, jojoba seed oil, beeswax, and other nourishing ingredients.

 You can advise your clients to use the products before or after their practice to ease any minor muscle or joint pain they may be experiencing.

 With the right approaches and gentle progression, the regular practice of yoga can boost your clients’ physical, mental, emotional and spiritual wellbeing.
 When they stay safely within their capabilities, they’ll be able to enjoy the incredible benefits of yoga without the risk of injury.
 But if minor injury strikes, CBD CLINIC™ products are here to help reduce the pain.